-We also note that our nearest neighbor adaptation strategy explores configurations until it finds no more failing configurations.
-Much work will therefore be done where a large subspace is failing, (e.g., as described above in roughly 5,000 out of a total 20,000 configurations, ORBCollocation = NO and the test failed).
-In this case we could have stopped the search much earlier and still correctly characterized the failing subspace.
-In future work, we will explore criteria for stopping the search process.
+We also note that our Nearest Neighbor adaptation strategy explores configurations until it finds no more failing configurations.
+In cases where a large subspace is failing a lot of work will be done (e.g., as described above in roughly 5,000 out of a total 20,000 configurations, ORBCollocation = NO and the test failed).
+Looking back at the data, it is clear that we could have stopped the search much earlier and still correctly identified the problem.
+We intend to explore this issue in the future.